 Dearest monks and artists,

 I am having trouble finding the words right now to express the things ripening in my heart.
-Poetry reaches toward it, like Mary Oliver's imagining of an otter's invitation to jump into the cold, fresh, aliveness of the great river.

-Or like Joel McKerrow's gorgeous performance poem Search which expresses so many layers of what this pilgrimage time has been about for me.
+Listen to Joel McKerrow's gorgeous performance poem Search which expresses so many layers of what this pilgrimage time has been about for me.
 His words have been reflecting this journey I am on back to me.
 Joel says "They say that a girl who walks the edges of this world will find herself if she looks for long enough."
 When we moved to Ireland I knew I wanted to be on the west coast because I feel called to the wild edges.
 I long to walk in the footsteps of ancient monks who traveled to wilderness and desert places because they knew that God was found there, in the places that can't be contained.

 My experience so far has been both the delight of following the otter's invitation, and making friends with the fierce wind that blows here.
 Joel says: "So turn your face now into the harsh breath of the wind and let it burn away, let it scrape away, let it sculpt your face as sand paper to the stone."
 This wind which comes in off the Atlantic, which I want so much to resist, asks me to stay and allow myself to be carved slowly.